 Kicker VSS Powerstage subwoofer for the 2012 Mustang

 A powered subwoofer, built to fit exactly in your vehicle, supplies the bass you need for fully balanced music.
 VSS Powerstage upgrades come with all the wiring precut and terminated to make installation easier.
 Step-by-step, illustrated instructions make this sonic upgrade a fun and rewarding project.

 They’re currently available for many Chevrolet, Dodge, Ford, and Jeep vehicles.
 Use our vehicle selector to see if there's a Kicker VSS Powerstage system available for yours.

-This is just one way to add improved sound to your car without changing the factory stereo.
+These are just three ways to add improved sound to your car without changing the factory stereo.
 For more ideas, check out the Factory Radio Improvement section of our website, or give us a call and talk to our knowledgeable advisors.
 They'll help you figure out the options available for your car.